 Successful claim in negligence and false imprisonment for claimant who jumps from moving taxi

 In Hicks v.
 Young, the Claimant sustained very severe brain injuries when he jumped from a moving taxi.
 He brought claims in negligence and false imprisonment, represented by Stephen Killalea QC and Robert Hunter, in a High Court trial.
-The case was widely reported in the local press and received national coverage on ITV and BBC for example.
+The case was widely reported in the local press and received national coverage on ITV and the BBC for example.

 The 23-year-old Claimant engaged the Defendant to drive him, and his then girlfriend, to his home address.
 On arrival, the Claimant stood up to alight from the taxi and as he did, the Defendant drove off back towards the taxi rank, where he initially had collected the Claimant because the driver thought the Claimant was not going to pay his fare.
 Around ¾ mile from the home address, the Claimant jumped from the taxi which was then travelling at 20 mph or more.